Cardio: Which Style Is Right For Me?

 Reduced risk of disease

-A healthier heart means a healthier body, and regular cardio exercise reduces your risk of a heap of chronic conditions, including heart disease, type 2 diabetes, high blood pressure, stroke and some types of cancer.
+A healthier heart means a healthier body, and regular cardio exercise can reduce your risk of several conditions, including heart disease, type 2 diabetes, high blood pressure, stroke and some types of cancer.
 Research also shows that people who do regular cardio exercise live longer than those who don’t.

 Stronger bones and joints